 It would be best if you gave preference to these three categories of assets for buying the dip:

-1. The main indexes like the S&P 500, the Dow Jones, or the Euro Stocks 50.
+- The leading Industrial Average indices include the S&P 500, the Dow Jones, and the Euro Stoxx 50.

-2. The defensive ETFs with low-beta, like “Personal & Household Goods” or “Consumer Staples”.
+- The defensive ETFs with low beta, such as “Personal & Household Goods” or “Consumer Staples”.

-3. The stocks have excellent fundamentals like Procter & Gamble or Colgate-Palmolive.
+- The stocks have excellent fundamentals, similar to those of Procter & Gamble or Colgate-Palmolive.

 In this post, I chose to operate the Dow Jones to build a position in a dip.
-I would warn against buying the dip on the high-volatile or bad-fundamentals assets.
+I would warn against buying the dip on highly volatile assets or assets with poor fundamentals.
 I experienced this acutely in the oil companies I described here: “How did I lose 10 000$ in five minutes?“.

 II.
 Macroeconomic analysis